Foreign interventions by the United States: Cold War

-From 1965 to 1973, U.S. troops fought at the request of the governments of South Vietnam, Laos, and Cambodia during the Vietnam War against the military of North Vietnam and against Viet Cong, Pathet Lao, and Khmer Rouge insurgents.
+From 1965 to 1973, U.S. troops fought at the request of South Vietnam, Laos, and Cambodia during the Vietnam War against the military of North Vietnam, Viet Cong, Pathet Lao, China, Soviet Union, North Korea and Khmer Rouge insurgents.
 President Lyndon Johnson escalated U.S. involvement following the Gulf of Tonkin Resolution.
 North Vietnam invaded Laos in 1959, and used 30,000 men to build invasion routes through Laos and Cambodia.
 North Vietnam sent 10,000 troops to attack the south in 1964, and this figure increased to 100,000 in 1965.
 By early 1965, 7,559 South Vietnamese hamlets had been destroyed by the Viet Cong.
-The CIA organized Hmong tribes to fight against the Pathet Lao, and used Air America to "drop 46 million pounds of foodstuffs....transport tens of thousands of troops, conduct a highly successful photoreconnaissance program, and engage in numerous clandestine missions using night-vision glasses and state-of-the-art electronic equipment."
+The CIA organized Hmong people to fight against the Pathet Lao, and used Air America to "drop 46 million pounds of foodstuffs....transport tens of thousands of troops, conduct a highly successful photoreconnaissance program, and engage in numerous clandestine missions using night-vision glasses and state-of-the-art electronic equipment."
 After sponsoring a coup against Ngô Đình Diệm, the CIA was asked "to coax a genuine South Vietnamese government into being" by managing development and running the Phoenix Program that killed thousands of insurgents.
+In 1968, U.S. Army Chief of Staff William Westmoreland also sought to put nuclear weapons in South Vietnam, but the project was abandoned in February of the same year after public statements by Eugene McCarthy and others revealed its plans to the public.
 North Vietnamese forces attempted to overrun Cambodia in 1970, to which the U.S. and South Vietnam responded with a limited incursion.
 The U.S. bombing of Cambodia, called Operation Menu, proved controversial.
 Although David Chandler argued that the bombing "had the effect the Americans wanted--it broke the communist encirclement of Phnom Penh," others have claimed it boosted recruitment for the Khmer Rouge.
 North Vietnam violated the Paris Peace Accords after the US withdrew, and all of Indochina had fallen to communist governments by late 1975.

-In 1975 it was revealed by the Church Committee that the United States had covertly intervened in Chile from as early as 1962, and that from 1963 to 1973, covert involvement was "extensive and continuous".
+In 1975, it was revealed by the Church Committee that the United States had covertly intervened in Chile from as early as 1962, and that from 1963 to 1973, covert involvement was "extensive and continuous".
 In 1970, at the request of President Richard Nixon, the CIA planned a "constitutional coup" to prevent the election of Marxist leader Salvador Allende in Chile, while secretly encouraging Chilean Armed Forces generals to act against him.
-The CIA changed its approach after the murder of Chilean general René Schneider, offering aid to democratic protestors and other Chilean dissidents.
-Allende was accused of supporting armed groups, torturing detainees, conducting illegal arrests, and muzzling the press.
-However, Peter Kornbluh asserts that the CIA destabilized Chile and helped create the conditions for the 1973 Chilean coup d'état, which led to years of dictatorship under Augusto Pinochet.
+The CIA changed its approach after the murder of Chilean general René Schneider.
+Although disputed by Mark Falcoff, Peter Kornbluh and other analysts state that the CIA destabilized Chile and helped create the conditions for the 1973 Chilean coup d'état, which led to years of dictatorship under Augusto Pinochet.